-[Solved] Network Connection Issues in Windows 10 in 5 Steps
+5 Easy Steps to Fix Network Connection Issues in Windows 10

 If you cannot see Wi- Fi or Ethernet options in the list of networks, remove the power plug from the router after turning it off.
 Leave it for a few seconds, then plug in the power cord and turn it on.
 This is proved to be the easiest solution to some users, but if you find not helping, move on the nest fixes.